spatie/image-optimizer/README.md

 SVGs will be minified by [SVGO](https://github.com/svg/svgo).
 SVGO's default configuration will be used, with the omission of the `cleanupIDs` plugin because that one is know to cause troubles when displaying multiple optimized SVGs on one page.

-Please be aware that SVGO can break your an svg.
+Please be aware that SVGO can break your svg.
 You'll find more info on that in this [excellent blogpost](https://www.sarasoueidan.com/blog/svgo-tools/) by [Sara Soueidan](https://twitter.com/SaraSoueidan)

 ### GIFs